TonyFresneau/nuxt-rating/README.md

 - `ratingStep` (optional, default: 0.1): Defines the increment between rating levels.
 For example, with ratingStep set to 0.5, users can select ratings like 0.5, 1, 1.5, etc.
 - `activeColor` (optional, default: "#ffc700"): The color of the active rating level.
 - `inactiveColor` (optional, default: "gray"): The color of the inactive rating levels.
+- `skeletonColor` (optional, default: "#d8d8d8"): The color of the skeleton loader, which represents the placeholder for the stars during the loading phase.
 - `ratingValue` (optional, default: 4.5): The initial rating value.
 - `ratingContent` (optional, default: "[19.8, 2.2, 6.6, 43.56, 39.6, 17.16, 0, 17.16, 33, 43.56]"): The content to be displayed for each rating level, should be polygon points see https://developer.mozilla.org/fr/docs/Web/SVG/Element/polygon.
 - `readOnly` (optional, default: true): Specifies whether the rating meter is read-only or interactive.